-Erin grew up in the farmlands of Illinois, spending her non-school time exploring the fields, timber and creeks, accumulating scars in old barns, playing softball and swimming, fawning over spring kittens, and making home crafts including counted cross stitch, painting, and drawing.
+I grew up in the farmlands of Illinois, spending my free time exploring the fields, timber and creeks, accumulating scars in old barns, playing softball and swimming, fawning over spring kittens, and making crafts at home.

-After graduating from Iowa State University with a bachelors in Landscape Architecture and Environmental Studies, Erin turned her focus to a new love—taekwondo.
-She currently co-instructs the APR Taekwondo program with her husband.
-She loves coaching the competition team and looks forward to the national championships every summer.
+After graduating from Iowa State University with a bachelors in Landscape Architecture and Environmental Studies, I turned my focus to a new love—taekwondo.
+I currently co-instruct the APR Taekwondo program with my husband.
+I especially love training with and coaching the competition team and look forward to the national championships every summer.

-Missing the creative process and reward of working with her hands, Erin went looking for a new artistic outlet and took a wheel-throwing workshop in the winter of 2012.
-Clay became an addiction, and she quit her day-job to be a full-time potter in 2015.
+Missing the creative process and reward of working with my hands, I went looking for a new artistic outlet and took a wheel-throwing workshop in the winter of 2012.
+Clay became an addiction, and I quit my day-job to be a full-time potter in 2015.

 The process to make each piece starts on my potter’s wheel.
 Each vessel is thrown, trimmed and sometimes altered—all by hand.
 Handles are pulled by hand, attached, reinforced and smoothed.
 I often experiment with different surface decoration techniques; carving, slip trailing, slip inlay, sponging and more.
 I draw my inspiration from art deco/nouveau motifs, architecture, and natural patterns.

 Pierced vases and bowls also begin on the potter’s wheel.
 After being thrown and trimmed I roughly draw in the design with a soft pencil.
 The design is cut with a knife, and outside edges are smoothed with a wet sponge.
 The porcelain is tricky—too soft and it mushes up, too dry and it cracks.
 The finer the design, the more cuts and the more time it takes.
 Although I work in series, every piece is completely unique, made by me in my studio in Ames, IA.